Vietnam.vn - Nền tảng quảng bá Việt Nam

 There are many ways to make fire, for example, rubbing two stones together can also produce fire.

-The speed should be increased until smoke appears and the wood shavings begin to burn.
+The speed should be increased until smoke appears and the wood shavings start to burn.
 You can stop and carefully transfer the burning wood shavings to the prepared tinder bundle.
 Now gently blow on the tinder bundle until a flame appears.
-Remember that fuel, oxygen and heat are the three necessary elements to create a flame.
-As the flame gradually appears, you can blow harder and add dry twigs to keep the fire going.
+Remember fuel, oxygen and heat are the three necessary elements to start a fire.
+As the flame starts to appear, you can blow harder and add dry twigs to keep the fire going.

 Tuyet Anh (Source: Synthesis)